aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

         </array>
     </RootObject>

-It describes an XML file with an object with three hildren, one of which is another object holding multiple structurally identical values, bound to an index ``city``.
+It describes an XML file with an object with three children, one of which is another object holding multiple structurally identical values, bound to an index ``city``.
 A matching mappingfile, stored in a folder called 'Mappings' with name 'XMLMapping.xml', could look like:

 .. code-block:: xml